CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Main Grammar Doc/Phonology.md

 ![[full-table.png]]
 Consonants are [[Writing#Consonant Markings|written]] as modifying a vowel (which should make sense, as the vowel determines the function of a root).

-### Rhotic Accessibility
-It has been brought to my attention that having three different r-like sounds is not good for everybody.
-So!
-Instead of trying to distinguish /r/, /l/, /ɻ/, I invite you to pronounce `ř` as /ð/ (voiced th for English speakers), `r` as /B/ (a trilled b), and `l` as /l~ɻ/ (any sound between r and l, like Japanese).

-### Other Accessibility
+### Vowel Accessibility?
 I am also considering making an [[Thek'nganosh/Ouwi]]-style dialect which replaces tones with a variety of non-tonal vowels.
-I'm also considering giving alternatives for the retroflex sounds for those that find them difficult.
 I'm happy to hear feedback/suggestions on this, but the spoken part of the language was never really going to be the most important feature of the language.

 ### Consonant Groupings
 Some consonants sound similar and so have clustered meanings:
 nasals: `m n ŋ`
 stops: `b d p t`
 fricatives: `s f š ž v z`
-approx: `r l ř`
+approx: `r w j`
 velar: `g k h x`

 ## Phonotactics